clux/facemaulers/waterdeep/irae-attack.md

 Level them if they defeat the Prince of Daemons.
 Demogorgon leaves once Irae is satisfied.

+Irae's been scrying on the party successfully.
+If they try to escape with the artifact, she will follow them.

 ## Irae tactics
 ### Time Stop (PLOT - 40s)